Authentic Baja Fish Tacos Recipe (Crispy & Beer Battered)

 - 1/4 cup chopped cilantro

-- Pinch salt and black pepper
+- Pinch of salt and black pepper

 At Uroko, we respect the ocean that feeds us.
 Catch what you need, follow the rules, and take care of the water so it continues to give back.
-If you have a recipe or story to share, send it our way.
+If you have a recipe or story from your own ocean trips, send it our way.